argonautproject/data-query/pages/_includes/argo-careteam-intro.md

 This profile sets minimum expectations for the [CarePlan] resource for identifying the Care team members associated with a patient.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile. **Note:** in FHIR STU3 the new [CareTeam] resource is recommended.

 **Example Usage Scenarios:**